 BHRT is a specialized form of medicine that that requires extensive training and education beyond medical school, by a licensed medical doctor in order to understand and prescribe BHRT.

 External Affairs has achieved the highest standard of certification available.
 In fact our medical director teaches BHRT to other medical professionals.

 External Affairs has been offering this feel-good medicine as part of a whole person approach to graceful aging for many years.
-Feeling and looking your best over your lifetime is a right
+You deserve to look and feel your best.

 What To Expect